 Starting Date: September 1, 2022

-Application Procedure: Applicants must upload the following documents through Santa Clara University’s hiring portal (scu.edu/hr/careers) : a cover letter, a curriculum vitae, a writing sample, graduate transcripts (unofficial are acceptable at time of application), and evidence of teaching excellence (such as syllabi and evaluations).
-Your application should include statements about your teaching philosophy, research plan, experience working with people of diverse cultures and identities, and ways your research might foster intradepartmental connections and interdepartmental connections across the college or the University’s centers of distinction.
-Three confidential reference letters should either be uploaded with the application or emailed to email@example.com.
-For full consideration, all materials must be submitted by October 31st, 2021.
+Application Procedure: Applicants must upload the following documents through Santa Clara University’s hiring portal (Asst Professor of Greek Political History): a cover letter, a curriculum vitae, a writing sample, graduate transcripts, and evidence of teaching excellence (such as syllabi and evaluations).
+Your application should include statements about your teaching philosophy, research plan, experience working with people of diverse cultures and identities, and ways your research might foster interdepartmental connections across the college or the University’s centers of distinction.
+Three confidential reference letters should be emailed to email@example.com.
+All materials are due on October 31st.
+Interviews will be conducted in December over Zoom.